 Common medical conditions seen in infants include: rashes, croup, asthma, ear infections, constipation, bacterial skin infections, eczema, tonsillitis, viral respiratory tract infections.

 The vaccination schedule for infants includes immunisations given at 18 months and at 4 years.

 At their 4 year vaccination appointment the opportunity is taken to discuss the child’s overall health.
 This is the last formal appointment on the schedule before starting school.
 Height, weight, hearing, development, behaviour, diet and activity levels are the focus of this visit.
 Generally a double appointment is made so that each of these areas can be addressed.

 As children progress through school new issues or concerns may arise.
 These may include: learning difficulties, social difficulties, anxiety and school refusal, behavioural problems, difficulty controlling weight, vision and eye health, allergies, bed-wetting, and development.
-Parents, teachers and doctors work as a team in the care of school-aged children: both in recognizing and then in managing health issues.
+Parents, teachers and doctors work as a team in the care of school-aged children: both in recognising and then in managing health issues.

 Common medical conditions seen in school children include: asthma, obesity, allergies, anxiety, infections, musculoskeletal conditions, abdominal pain, constipation.

-The vaccination schedule for school children includes immunizations given at Year 7.
+The vaccination schedule for school children includes immunisations given at Year 7.

 Concerns particular to adolescence include: anxiety, stress and mental health issues, identity, independence, social skills and friendships, education about drugs and alcohol, education about personal safety, behavioural problems and risk taking, puberty and physical development, learning difficulties, obesity, body image issues, diet, exercise, sleep, and interest in relationships and dating.
 Education about sex also becomes important at this time.